yrwdv/rsschool-cv/cv.md

 ## About me
 I started to learn front-end development in 2017.
 Shortly thereafter I began to work as a freelancer.
 In all my years at freelance I also had experience of work as a full-stack developer (PHP and Node.js), WordPress developer and several other works (which includes creating extensions for different CRM systems and creating UX/UI designs).

 Now I realized that I want to focus on a front-end development.
-At this stage, my main goal is to refresh old knowledge and learn new things.
+At this stage, my main goal is to refresh my old knowledge and learn new things.

 ## Skills
 + HTML5, CSS3 *(Bootstrap, Bulma, Semantic UI)*